Techniques for learning sparse Pauli-Lindblad noise models: Applications of the Pauli rotation twirl

-We conclude that twirling over $\mathcal{J}_1$ therefore results in a mapping from $\Pauli{XI}$ to $\Pauli{XZ}$ under a new noisy CZ gate with an expected fidelity of $(f_\Pauli{XI} + f_\Pauli{YI})/2$.
-The same applies for $\Pauli{YI}$, and the additional twirling therefore has the effect of averaging fidelities $f_\Pauli{XI}$ and $f_\Pauli{YI}$.
 Applying twirl gates on both qubits, that is, adding a second twirl set $\mathcal{J}_2 = \{II, IZ\}$, does not change the above result, but does result in the averaging of the fidelities for Pauli terms $\Pauli{IX}$ and $\Pauli{IY}$, as well as for $\Pauli{XX}$, $\Pauli{XY}$, $\Pauli{YX}$, and $\Pauli{YY}$, as shown in Figure~\ref{Fig:CZGate}(c).
 More generally, we see from the representation of class-3 gates in Figure~\ref{Fig:Classes} that twirling using Pauli \Pauli{CI} and \Pauli{ID} rotations effectively amounts to averaging the fidelities of corresponding terms in the first two columns as well as those in the last two rows.
 The same applies for Clifford operators in class 4.

 The SWAP gate is an example of a class-2 operator where weight-one Paulis supported on the first qubit all map to weight-one terms supported on the second qubit, and vice versa due to Hermiticity.
 That means that there are now three possible rotations $R_{P_j}$ we can apply on the first qubit, each resulting in the averaging of two of the Pauli terms.
 It may seem that nesting the twirls can help mix all terms, but doing so generates a total of $2^3 = 8$ paths through the noisy operator, which implies that the averaging cannot be uniform, since $3$, the number of non-identity Pauli terms, does not divide $8$, the number of elements in the twirl set.
 Instead, we can simply set $\mathcal{J} = \{X_1, Y_1, Z_1\}$ and twirl over $\{R_{\Pauli{X}_1}, R_{\Pauli{Y}_1}, R_{\Pauli{Z}_1}\}$, which maps each single-qubit Pauli term to each of the three Pauli terms with equal probability.
 A similar twirl can be applied on the second qubit.
 The effect of applying this twirl on class-2 operators thus amounts to averaging the fidelities of corresponding elements in the first three columns and the last three rows in Figure~\ref{Fig:Classes}, thus fully mixing the fidelities in the weight-two block.
 For class 1 it is possible to have one or three weight-one terms supported on the first qubit to map to weight-one terms.
 In case there is only one we average the fidelities in the other two columns, otherwise we can average the elements in the first three columns.
 The same averaging across rows applies for the weight-one terms in the right block, depending on the number of terms that remain weight one following conjugation.
 Since class-1 operators correspond to tensor products of two single-qubit Clifford operations, it immediately follows that the same techniques can be used for single-qubit gates.